Simplifying Traffic Anomaly Detection with Video Foundation Models: Experiments

 \subsection{What pre-training is better for TAD?}

-We investigate how general video recognition performance and pre-training strategies relate to downstream performance on TAD.
-We evaluate a range of publicly available Video ViT models of several sizes, using their Top-1 accuracy on Kinetics-400~\cite{kay2017kinetics} and Something-SomethingV2~\cite{goyal2017something} alongside AUC\textsubscript{MCC} on DoTA\cite{yao2022dota} and DADA-2000~\cite{fang2021dada}.
+We evaluate a range of publicly available Video ViT models of several sizes, using their Top-1 accuracy on the general benchmarks Kinetics-400~\cite{kay2017kinetics} and Something-SomethingV2~\cite{goyal2017something} alongside AUC\textsubscript{MCC} and MCC@0.5 on the TAD benchmarks DoTA~\cite{yao2022dota} and DADA-2000~\cite{fang2021dada}.
+Results are shown in \cref{tab:vifms_gen_vs_tad}, from which we observe three key trends.

-Results are summarized in \cref{tab:vifms_gen_vs_tad}, from which we observe two key trends.
-First, we find that for TAD the MAE pre-training objective dominates: MAE-pre-trained models (VideoMAE) and their distilled variants (VideoMAE2, MVD) achieve the highest AUC\textsubscript{MCC} within each size tier, even when they do not have the highest classification accuracy on general benchmarks.
-Second, classification accuracy on general benchmarks is not representative of TAD performance: ViViT-B, despite matching VideoMAE on Kinetics-400, demonstrates significantly lower AUC\textsubscript{MCC}, and InternVideo2, state-of-the-art on general benchmarks, also underperforms on TAD.
-These findings suggest that the representations which are beneficial for general video classification may not align well with those needed for TAD.
+First, we find that for TAD, self-supervised pre-training, \ie the Masked Video Modeling (MVM) objective dominates: models, pre-trained with the Masked Autoencoding (MAE) approach (VideoMAE), and their distilled variants (VideoMAE2, MVD) achieve the highest AUC\textsubscript{MCC} within each size tier.
+Additional experiments on different MVM objectives can be found in~\cref{sup:sec:objectives}.
+Second, models that employ weakly-supervised pre-training (UMT, SMILE and InternVideo2) perform worse on TAD, indicating that vision-language supervision may not transfer well to fine-grained temporal anomaly understanding.
+Finally, classification accuracy on general benchmarks is not representative of TAD performance: ViViT-Base, despite matching VideoMAE on Kinetics-400, demonstrates significantly lower AUC\textsubscript{MCC}, and InternVideo2, state-of-the-art on general benchmarks, clearly underperforms on TAD.
+This suggests that the representations that are beneficial for general video classification may not align well with those needed for TAD.
 In particular, TAD appears to benefit more from dense representations that emphasize fine-grained temporal irregularities rather than the coarse semantic categories typically targeted by general video recognition models.

 The overall top-ranking model on TAD is VideoMAE2, which incorporates dual masking, an additional pre-training step with distillation from a larger model, and $\sim$6 times larger-scale pre-training datasets, compared to other MVM pre-trained models.
 This confirms that both the scale of pre-training and the choice of objectives significantly impact the transferability of ViFMs to TAD.